 Based on our current level of operations and available cash, we believe our available cash, cash flows from operations, committed funding from the issuance of convertible bonds due 2019 will provide sufficient liquidity to fund our current obligations, projected working capital requirements, debt service requirements and capital spending requirements at least for the next 12 months.
 However, we may require additional cash resources due to changing business conditions or other future developments, including any investments or acquisitions we may decide to selectively pursue.
 If our existing cash resources are insufficient to meet our requirements, we may seek to sell equity or equity-linked securities, debt securities or borrow from banks.
 We cannot assure you that financing will be available in the amounts we need or on terms acceptable to us, if at all.
-The sale of additional equity securities, including convertible debt securities, would result in additional equity or additional equity or debt service obligations and could result in operating and financial covenants that restrict our operations and our ability to pay dividends to our shareholders.
+The sale of additional equity securities, including convertible debt securities, would result in additional dilution to our shareholders.
+The incurrence of indebtedness and issuance of debt securities would result in debt service obligations and could result in operating and financial covenants that restrict our operations and our ability to pay dividends to our shareholders.
 If we were unable to obtain additional equity or debt financing as required, our business, operations and prospects and our ability to maintain our desired level of revenue growth may suffer materially.